 The obvious and most important one, better security.
 Why would anyone like to pass their login information for their blog or website in plain text?
 Any information no matter where it is sent should always be encrypted, whether it is a username, passwords or your customer’s credit card information.

 By using HTTPS you are building trust towards your users, possibly even help your conversion rates.
 I know I will never put any information into a site if it doesn’t have that green padlock at the top.
 According to a GlobalSign survey, 84% of online-shoppers abandon a purchase if data was sent over an unsecured connection.

 What most people don’t know, or think about is that there are certain legal obligations when handling customer information, or any kind of personal data.

 In July 2018 Google will start to label sites as “non secure”.
 The address bar is now mid-grey colored (it’s not yellow yet), but it still draws attention and pointing fingers to use HTTPS.

 Precise Referral Data

-HTTPS to HTTP referrer data is blocked in Google Analytics among a few other Analytic-networks, this results in lots of referral-data usually ends up in the black hole of “direct traffic.”
+HTTPS to HTTP referrer data is blocked in Google Analytics among a few other Analytic-networks, this results in lots of referral-data usually end up in the black hole of “direct traffic.”
 But when someone is going from HTTPS to HTTPS the referrer is still registered.

-Improving your website with HTTPS will means increased sales, conversions and a higher level of confidence from your visitors when compared to competitors without it.
-When running a website, you should be doing everything you can possibly do to reinforce your trustworthiness and show your visitors that you are care about their security and privacy.
+Improving your website with HTTPS will mean increased sales, conversions and a higher level of confidence from your visitors when compared to competitors without it.
+When running a website, you should be doing everything you can possibly do to reinforce your trustworthiness and show your visitors that you care about their security and privacy.
 Reach out to us for advice how to optimize your web presence today.